bgianfo/bgianfo.github.io/_posts/2019-01-13-horipad-switch-linux.md

 Axes:  0:     0  1:     0  2:     0  3:     0  4:     0  5:     0 Buttons:  0:off  1:off  2:off  3:off  4:off  5:off  6:off  7:off  8:off  9:off 10:off 11:off 12:off 13:off
 {% endhighlight %}

-All the buttons / sticks  and dpad seem to work and jstest is able to read signal from all inputs!
+All the buttons, sticks, and dpad seem to work and jstest is able to read signal from all inputs!
 I opened up steam, thinking I was going to play [Celeste][celeste-link].
 However steam reported that it didn't recognize any controllers...

-Going into Settings -> Controllers -> General Controller Settings, I had the "Generic Gamepad Configuration Support" option checked, as this wasn't one of the known Xbox/PS/Switch controllers.
+Going into `Settings -> Controllers -> General Controller Settings`, I had the **"Generic Gamepad Configuration Support"** option
+**checked**, as this wasn't one of the known Xbox/PS/Switch controllers.
 Steam wasn't able to see the device for some reason.

-After digging around I saw mention of the [steam-devices][steam-devices-link] package, which was recommended by some others debugging similar issues for other controllers.
-So I installed that package, and nothing changed.
+After digging around online for a bit, I discovered the [steam-devices][steam-devices-link] package, which was recommended by folks debugging other controllers.
+I installed that package, and nothing changed. :(

-Wondering what exactly this package does, I started to dig into what exactly that package provided.
+Wondering what exactly this package does, I started to dig into what the package provided.

 {% highlight tcsh tabsize=4 %}
 $ dpkg -L steam-devices